-For example: if you pay £5,000 into a cash ISA, this leaves you with £10,240 that can either be invested in a stocks and shares ISA or cash ISA until the end of the tax year.
+For example: if you have paid £15,000 into a cash ISA or innovative finance ISA, you can only pay £5,000 into a stocks and shares ISA until the end of the tax year.

-You will not pay any tax on the interest you make from a stocks and shares ISA, but if you get a dividend from your investment you will pay dividend tax.
+You will not pay any tax on the return you make from a stocks and shares ISA.

 You can use your ISA wrapper across a range of investments by speaking to a financial advisor or using a funds supermarket.

 It is an online platform that lets you manage all of your investments.
 You can buy shares, funds or bonds and use your ISA wrapper.

 Some of the investments you can use your ISA wrapper with include: